 Rhonda Archer, Program Manager I, Oklahoma Dept. of Human Services

-Jenny Bentley, Market Manager, Northeastern Health System
+Jenny Bentley, VP of Human Resources, Northeastern Health System

-Kelly Beyer, Branch Manager, Manpower
+Kelly Beyer, Market Manager, Manpower

 Daniel Bradley, CEO/President, Stilwell Memorial Hospital